typelevel/Laika/docs/using-laika/output.md

 If you are using the sbt plugin you can use several of its task for generating XSL-FO output:

-* `laika:xslfo` for transforming a directory of input files to XSL-FO
+* `laikaXSLFO` for transforming a directory of input files to XSL-FO
-* `laika:generate xslfo <other formats>` for transforming a directory of input files to XSL-FO and other output formats with a single parse operation
+* `laikaGenerate xslfo <other formats>` for transforming a directory of input files to XSL-FO and other output formats with a single parse operation

 See [Using the sbt Plugin] for more details.